EDGENortheastern/dan-m-dec22/README.md

 # Deployed App

-The live app is continously deployed here.
+The live app is continously deployed here on a GitHub page.
 * [Live App](https://edgenortheastern.github.io/dan-m-dec22/)

+Throughout this apps development I used continuous intergration and continuous deployment.

+Continuous Intergration

-Continuous deployment is a strategy or methodology for software releases where any new code update or change made through the rigorous automated test process is deployed directly into the live production environment, where it will be visible to customers.
+Continuous Deployment is a strategy or methodology for software releases where any new code update or change made through the rigorous automated test process is deployed directly into the live production environment, where it will be visible to customers.

 # Project Management